tanneerugowtham6/HV_MERN_App/README.md

 <img width="1067" height="125" alt="image" src="https://github.com/user-attachments/assets/55805e8e-2c1f-4a97-a74a-764f9f1acfbd" />

-Make the pm2 to auto start these applications on reboot
+Make the pm2 to auto start these applications on reboot on both Frontend and Backend Instances

 ```sh
 pm2 save